karlita604/P-06-2020/Section 2 - Python Set Up.md

 * Sublime Text and Atom (just examples) that without plugins would sacrifice some pythom functionality.
 * **FULL IDE <3** --> Pycharm and Spyder
 * IDE's come with everything already and have whole companies behind them and provide more features and support if you pay for the pro versions
-* **Notebook Enviroments** are really great for learning as you can run snippets of code and see the outputs right next to each other
+* **Notebook Enviroments** are really great for learning as you can run snippets of code (cells) and see the outputs right next to each other.
+This is different than
 * These environments also support in-line markdown notes

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjAzNTAwNzExLC01MTc4NDc5MDYsMjExNz
+eyJoaXN0b3J5IjpbLTExNzc1NzgyODcsLTUxNzg0NzkwNiwyMT
-Y0Mjk1OSwxMDExNjYyNTQ0LDEyODY0Njg1NDYsMTczNjkxMzMx
+E3NjQyOTU5LDEwMTE2NjI1NDQsMTI4NjQ2ODU0NiwxNzM2OTEz
-MF19
+MzEwXX0=
 -->